Bonus points increase your selection rank for a course. There are several types of bonus points for Year 12 students seeking entry to tertiary study.

 Most institutions offer:

 Each institution sets its own criteria for allocating bonus points.
 Some institutions require you to achieve a minimum ATAR before you are eligible to receive bonus points.
 Other institutions will only allocate bonus points if you apply for particular courses.
-Check the information from each institution carefully to see if they have a minimum ATAR requirement or course exceptions.
+Check the information from each institution carefully to see its policy on allocating bonus points.

 Being allocated bonus points does not guarantee you entry to an institution or to your preferred course; you still need to meet the published cut-offs for the course and compete with all other applicants for a place in the course.